amasoft-dr/cabinets.js/README.md

 Please note when you call **useStore** function it will return multiple important items

--actions: Is an array of all actions functions that will trigger the invocation of a reducer, one of this action must be passed to fire function.
+-**actions:** Is an array of all actions functions that will trigger the invocation of a reducer, one of this action must be passed to fire function.
 An action function can take a payload argument with will be passed to the mapper, interceptor and finally to the reducer.

--fire: Is a function that will take an action and and will invoke a reducer, if the reducer has associated mappings and interceptors those functions will be called first,then the reducer.
+-**fire**: Is a function that will take an action and and will invoke a reducer, if the reducer has associated mappings and interceptors those functions will be called first,then the reducer.

--subscribe: Is a function that will register a callback  so **cabinets.js** could notify when the state has changed, it takes another argument, an array of dependencies, very useful when partial object state change subscription is required. e.g if you have
+-**subscribe**: Is a function that will register a callback  so **cabinets.js** could notify when the state has changed, it takes another argument, an array of dependencies, very useful when partial object state change subscription is required. e.g if you have